GodHybrid/RiskOfSlimeRain/to-do.md

 * [x][x]Bustling Fungus - heals the player for 4.5% of their health after 2 seconds out of combat and being completely immobile.\
 **Stacking effect:** 4.5% more HP/s increase, increased radius of effect.\
 		* Heals the player and friendly NPCs properly.\
-		* Visuals and sounds work correctly.\
+		* Visuals and sounds work correctly.
-        * Same radius all times.
 * [x][x]Meat Nugget - on hitting an enemy, the player has a 8% chance to drop 2 meat nuggets that heal for 6 health.\
 **Stacking effect:** +6 HP per meat nugget.\
 		* Heals the player properly.\